Chesapeake family takes action, finds car stolen from driveway

 The Kirklands were asleep on Wednesday morning when someone was causing damage in the front yard just before 3 a.m.
 Not only was the person caught on home surveillance breaking the window of one vehicle and stealing the other; he made off with a purse full of credit cards.

-It wasn't long before the criminal rang up charges, leaving a paper trail behind him.
+It wasn't long before the criminal, identified as 20-year-old Tyrea McPherson, rang up charges, leaving a paper trail behind him.

 Brittany Kirkland and her husband used his negligence to their advantage.
 They connected with the credit card company, and police and were able to get the shipping address from his purchases at Foot Locker.